atreyasha/monix/docs/develop.md

         available upstream

         1.  add conditional when installing to check array is not empty

+        2.  add conditional to do an emptiness check for `pip` packages as well

     3.  add a new test suite to check for downgraded packages sanity